npgsql/doc/conceptual/Npgsql/diagnostics/tracing.md

 #### `EnrichCommandExecution`

-This action's parameters contain the activity itself (which can be enriched), the name of the event, and either the `NpgsqlCommand` or an exception, depending on the event name:
+This action's parameters contain the activity itself (which can be enriched), the name of the event, and either the `NpgsqlCommand` or a tuple also containing an exception, depending on the event name:

 For event name "OnStartActivity", the actual object will be `NpgsqlCommand`.

 For event name "OnStopActivity", the actual object will be `NpgsqlCommand`.

-For event name "OnException", the actual object will be `Exception`.
+For event name "OnException", the actual object will be `ValueTuple<NpgsqlCommand, Exception>`.

 Example: